deivid-rodriguez/byebug/README.md

     byebug

 wherever you want to start debugging and the execution will stop there.
-If you are debugging rails, start the server in normal mode with `rails server` and once the execution get to your `byebug` command you will get a debugging terminal.
+If you are debugging rails, start the server and once the execution get to your `byebug` command you will get a debugging prompt.

 _If you are coming from debugger, notice that stopping execution using the word `debugger` doesn't work anymore unless you explicitly alias it._